Types of Limestone: What Are the Various Forms?

 Limestone is most often used as a construction material, both in the home and outside the home.
 Within the home, limestone is most often used for structures such as countertops, backsplashes and vanity tops.
 Outside the home, limestone is used for many construction purposes, including being combined with crushed shale to create cement.

-What Different Types of Limestone Exist?
+What Are the Different Types of Limestone?

 As mentioned above, there are numerous types of limestone that exist.
 Below are examples of many different types of limestone.

 Travertine is a form of limestone that is created as a result of precipitation evaporating and forming stalactites, stalagmites and flowstone.
 Much like regular limestone, travertine is often used in home remodeling projects as a countertop, backsplash, vanity top and more.

 Tufa is another commonly found type of limestone.
 Tufa typically forms near hot springs or lakes where the waters have a high concentration of calcium carbonate.

 Chalk is a soft form of limestone that is light in color.
 It is formed from the skeletal remains of very small marine organisms such as foraminifera.

 Coquina is a type of limestone that is often formed on beaches as a result of broken shell fragments.